Golf: PGA Valspar Championship Scores - UrduPoint

 Golf: PGA Valspar Championship Scores

-Miami, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) Leading scores after Thursday's first round of the PGA Valspar Championship at Innisbrook in Palm Harbor, Florida (USA unless noted, par 71):
+Miami, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Leading scores in Friday's darkness-halted second round of the PGA Valspar Championship at Innisbrook in Palm Harbor, Florida (USA unless noted, par 71, 15 players to finish second round Saturday):

 Recent Stories